Incubaid/www-incubaid/www.incubaid.com/content/exits/DataCenterTech.md

 ##### Founded: 2002

-DataCenter Technologies (DCT) was Incubaid's first storage optimization software company, making storage systems in datacenters more efficient and scalable.
-The company develop a backup appliance product that became a hundred million dollar business for Veritas.
+DataCenter Technologies (DCT) was Incubaid's first storage software company, making storage systems in datacenters more efficient and scalable.
+The company developed the first data deduplication technology in the world for backup.
+This product is now part of all disk based storage products of Veritas Software (which was also Symantec for a while).

 ##### Exit: 2005